scholarslab/codespeakkit/planning.md

 Probably the most important aspect of conducting a Speaking in Code is the participants.
 We put some thought into what kind of discussions and discourses we wanted to provide a platform for, to encourage, and to amplify.
-Our statement, "You are Welcome Here," captures our hopes on this.
+Our statement, "You are Welcome Here," embodies our thoughts on this.

-## You are Welcome Here
+## "You are Welcome Here"

 This statement was important for several reasons.
 First, it expressed the kind of discussion that we wanted to take place.
-It set the tone for all of the participants, including the white males.
+It set the tone for all of the participants, both minorities and cisgender white males.

 But most importantly, it went beyond an assertion that this would be a safe space.
 More, it was an invitation.
 We wanted to make clear that we were actively looking for voices that are marginalized in other software development settings.
 We wanted to listen and to hear what they have to say.

-This invitation is so important that we'll reproduce it here:
+This invitation is important enough that we'll reproduce it here:

 > This is a small planning and problem-scoping meeting, meant to provide an
 > opportunity for advanced software developers to address shared issues in DH